-Walter M. Licht is the Walter H. Annenberg Professor of History at the University of Pennsylvania, where he also directs the Penn Civic Scholars program.
-He teaches courses in American economic and labor history, and has special interests in the history of work and labor markets.
+Walter M. Licht is the Walter H. Annenberg Emeritus Professor of History at the University of Pennsylvania.
+His expertise lies in American economic and labor history, and he has special interests in the history of work and labor markets.
 He the author of Working for the Railroad: The Organization of Work in the Nineteenth Century (1983), which received the Philip Taft Labor History Prize; Getting Work: Philadelphia, 1840–1950 (1992); and Industrializing America: The Nineteenth Century (1995).
 He is also a coauthor of Work Sights: Industrial Philadelphia, 1890–1950 (1986) and The Face of Decline: The Pennsylvania Anthracite Region in the Twentieth Century (2005), which received the OAH Merle Curti Prize and the Pennsylvania Historical Association's Philip S. Klein Prize.
-Licht has been awarded the top teaching prize at the University of Pennsylvania and has held various administrative positions there as well.
+Licht was awarded the top teaching prize at the University of Pennsylvania and held various administrative positions there as well, including a deanship and faculty directorship of Penn Civic House and the Penn Civic Scholars Program.
 He is now completing a book-length manuscript with the tentative title, "American Capitalisms: A Global History."

 In this lecture, Licht explores America's continuous embedding in global economic developments and international flows of goods, credit, currencies, and people.